- ECTS- 120 credits

 The objectives of this course are as follows:

-- Develop a culture of disordered matter physics
+- Developing a culture as a physicist of disordered matter

 - Acquire experimental, numerical and theoretical skills

-- To put oneself in a situation of conducting a research project
+- Put yourself in a research project situation

 - Open up to physics at the interface of chemistry, mechanics, agri-food or biology